polof/traytop/README.md

 traytop
 =======

-traytop is a GNOME Shell extension that moves all your tray icons to the top panel, where they belong.
+traytop is an extension for GNOME Shell 3.4 that moves all your tray icons to the top panel, where they belong.

 Features
 --------